Museum of Fine Arts Bern

 10% discount for the oldest art museum in Switzerland

-Experience classics from the collection, contemporary pieces and important Swiss and Bernese art.
-Works by Paul Klee, Pablo Picasso, Ferdinand Hodler and Meret Oppenheim have made the Museum of Fine Arts Bern an institution with a global reputation.
+Experience classics from the collection, contemporary pieces and important international, Swiss and Bernese art.
+Works by Paul Klee, Pablo Picasso, Ferdinand Hodler and Meret Oppenheim have made the Kunstmuseum Bern an institution with a global reputation.
 The ever-growing collection currently consists of over 4,000 paintings and sculptures as well as thousands of drawings, prints, photographs, videos and films.
 In addition to the permanent collection, thematic exhibitions and major solo exhibitions are also on display.

 Take advantage of the offer now